-Once again Character's products featured in the official 2023 Toy Retailers Association Dream listing.
-Selected by an independent panel of toy retailers and toy experts the annual DreamToys bills itself as the most authoritative prediction of what are expected to be the hottest new toys on the high street this festive season.
+We are proud that once again this year, one of our products, Sticki Rolls Sticki Book, featured in the official 2024 Toy Retailers Association "Dream Toy" listing.
+Selected by an independent panel of toy retailers and toy experts, the annual Dream Toys bills itself as the most authoritative prediction of what are expected to be the hottest new toys on the high street this festive season.